 Too often university leaders are unaware of the true state of affairs when it comes to the core teaching mission of the school.
 Like any leader, they assume core processes function well simply because they function.
 One expects greater insight and critical thinking from their leader (or, if you prefer, one expects more considering the money that presidents make).
 In contrast, the Lean leader recognizes that in a conventionally managed college or university, core academic processes are filled with waste, unevenness, and unreasonableness.
 The processes are the problem, not the people.

-Ask your university president, provost, and Dean to read The Lean Professor, to help them see the vast improvement that is possible to achieve in time to mitigate cost cuts – a path that most university presidents, I hear, would rather not continue following.
+Ask your university president, provost, and Dean to read Lean Teaching, to help them see the vast improvement that is possible to achieve in time to mitigate cost cuts – a path that most university presidents, I hear, would rather not continue following.